Low-complexity Optimal Scheduling over Correlated Fading Channels with ARQ Feedback: Proof of Proposition

 We denote $Z_{\tau}^T(\mathbf{q},M)$ as the finite $T$-horizon expected number of transmissions, under the policy $\phi_{\tau}(\mathbf{q}[kT], M)$, i.e.,

-The next lemma states that, as the length of the time horizon tends to infinity, the expected achieved rate in finite horizon asymptotically converges to infinite horizon achievable rate, and the expected number of transmissions converges to the value $M$. \begin{lemma} For any M and $\kappa>0$, we have, uniformly over $\mathbf{q}$, $M$, and the initial state $\bm \pi[kT]$,
+The next lemma states that, as the length of the time horizon tends to infinity, the expected achieved rate in finite horizon asymptotically converges to infinite horizon achievable rate, and the expected number of transmissions converges to the value $M$.